Nut-Free Cake Recipes

 1. Preheat oven to 180°C (160°C fan).
 Grease and line two 20cm round tins.

-• Nut-Free Sprinkles: Use brands like Dr Oetker (UK/IE), SuperValu’s in-house Free From range (Ireland), or Supernatural (US), all of which offer certified nut-free sprinkles.
+• Certified nut-free sprinkles: Use brands like Dr Oetker (UK/IE), SuperValu Free From Range (Ireland), or Supernatural (US).

-• Fondant Fun: Choose Renshaw Ready to Roll Icing (UK) or Wilton Decorator Preferred (US) for a colourful, nut-free fondant that’s great for themed designs.
+• Fondant options: Choose Renshaw Ready-to-Roll Icing (UK) or Wilton Decorator’s Preferred (US) for colourful, nut-free fondant.

-Tips for Serving Nut-Free Cakes at Kids’ Parties
+Tips for Serving Nut-Free Cakes at Children’s Parties

 Substitution Tips for Eggs and Dairy in Nut-Free Cakes